GuanceCloud/guance-docs/docs/en/logs/multi-index.md

  - User name: Access user name
  - Password: Password required for access
  - Bind index: The name of the index in Elasticsearch that needs to be bound to view
- - Index name: the unique index name identified by Guance Cloud.
+ - Index name: the unique index name identified by Guance.
 This configuration is user-defined and filled in.
 Duplicate names are not supported in the workspace

 ![](img/1.log_index_1.png)